 - Relieves pain and reduces muscle tension

 During our day to day lives, we are constantly battling the effects of gravity, which we feel more as we age.
 However, all this is eased when we step into water.
 The weightlessness you feel during a hydrotherapy treatment can increase your movement capabilities, relieve the tension held in the limbs and pressure on joints, as well as providing support for aching muscles.
-By stimulating the release of endorphins, the body’s natural pain reliever, hydrotherapy further reduces any soreness in the muscles.
+The clear benefit of hydrotherapy is that this stimulates the release of endorphins, the body’s natural pain reliever, further reducing any soreness in the muscles.
 Many people use this as a great way to recover post-exercise by having a long soak in a warm bath.

 - Rehabilitation for injuries and conditions